rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/creating-and-revising/_index.md

 ### Disabling a Template Revision

 When you no longer want an RKE template revision to be used for creating new clusters, you can disable it.
+A disabled revision can be re-enabled.

 You can disable the revision if it is not being used by any cluster.